nhsconnect/integration-adaptors/rest-client/README.md

 ### Response Panel

-Response panel appear on the right side on a seperate tab once a request has been sent and a response returned.
+Response panel appears when a request has been sent in a seperate panel to the right when a response returned.

 In response panel click More Actions to:
 - Fold body